pradip292/pradip292/README.md

 Pursuing Software Engineering @SCOE |🌟🌟 Coder @CodeChef 1450+ Ratings | Hon's Data Science | Web Development
 - 🔭 I’m currently working on **Data Structures and Algorithms (DSA) in Java.**

+- 🔭 I’m also working on the project **AI-Powered Student Assistance Chatbot for DTE, Government of Rajasthan.**

 - 🌱 I’m currently learning **JavaScript, React, NodeJS**

 - 👯 I’m looking to collaborate on **web development, software engineering projects, and data science projects.**

 - 🤝 I’m looking for help with **contributing to open-source projects, particularly in web development, data science, and software engineering.**

 <!-- - 👨‍💻 All of my projects are available at [https://pradip292.github.io/portfolio_pradip292/](https://pradip292.github.io/portfolio_pradip292/) -->